 The symptoms of heart failure may include:

 Heart failure is most often related to another disease or illness.
-The most common cause of heart failure is coronary artery disease, which is a disorder that causes narrowing of the arteries that supply blood and oxygen to the heart.
+The most common cause of heart failure is coronary artery disease (CAD), a disorder that causes narrowing of the arteries that supply blood and oxygen to the heart.
 Other conditions that may increase your risk for developing heart failure include:

-- cardiomyopathy, which is a disorder of the heart muscle that causes the heart to become weak
+- cardiomyopathy, a disorder of the heart muscle that causes the heart to become weak

 - a congenital heart defect